Making Waves, Brixton Wings' Free Swimming Programme

-We are so excited to share something that has been close to our hearts for a while now.
-Brixton Wings has teamed up with Brixton Recreation Centre to launch a free 12-week swimming programme and we couldn't be prouder of how it's going so far.
+We're thrilled to share news of something that has been close to our hearts for some time.
+Brixton Wings has partnered with Brixton Recreation Centre to launch a free swimming programme and we couldn't be prouder of what's already been achieved.

 A Full Circle Moment

 This programme was designed by Deba, one of our very own Brixton Wings alumni.
-That in itself says everything about what we're about growing people, and watching them come back and give something back to the community they came from.
-A full circle moment indeed.
+That says everything about what we stand for: growing people, and watching them return to give something back to the community they came from.

-Every Sunday from 15th March, 3–4pm, young people are getting in the pool at Brixton Recreation Centre for expert coaching, confidence building, and real swimming skills all in a safe, supportive space.
+Every Sunday from 15th March, 3–4pm, young people are getting in the pool at Brixton Recreation Centre for expert coaching, confidence building, and real swimming skills all in a safe, supportive environment.

 Why Swimming?
 Why Us?

 At Brixton Wings we work with children and families from predominantly African, Afro-Caribbean and mixed heritage backgrounds.
-We see every day how much talent, energy and potential exists in our community and we also see the barriers that get in the way of young people accessing the things that should just be available to everyone.
+We see every day the talent, energy and potential that exists in our community and we also see the barriers that prevent young people from accessing things that should be available to everyone.
 Swimming is one of those things.

-The truth is, access to swimming is not equal.
-According to Sport England's Active Lives Survey, 95% of Black adults and 80% of Black children do not swim regularly compared to 89% of White British adults.
-And according to more recent data from the Black Swimming Association, things have actually got harder since the pandemic and the cost of living crisis, with that figure rising to 97% of Black adults not participating in aquatic activities at all.
+The reality is that access to swimming is not equal.
+According to Sport England's Active Lives Survey, 95% of Black adults and 80% of Black children do not swim regularly, compared to 89% of White British adults.
+More recent data from the Black Swimming Association suggests things have become harder still since the pandemic and the cost of living crisis, with 97% of Black adults now not participating in aquatic activities at all.

-For many families, the cost of lessons, transport, and pool access makes swimming feel out of reach and when it's not part of your cultural experience growing up, it can feel like it simply isn't "for you."
+For many families, the cost of lessons, transport, and pool access puts swimming out of reach and when it hasn't been part of your experience growing up, it can feel like it simply isn't "for you."

-Swimming offers more than fitness.
-For youth, it builds confidence, resilience, and a vital life skill.
-Drowning is a leading cause of accidental death among young people, especially where swimming is less common.
-Teaching water safety and comfort in the water promotes safety, confidence, and opportunity.
+But swimming is about far more than fitness.
+It builds confidence, resilience, and a vital life skill.
+Drowning remains a leading cause of accidental death among young people, particularly in communities where swimming is less common.
+Teaching water safety and comfort in the water is about safety, confidence, and opportunity.

 You can read more about Sport England's research here and find out more about the brilliant work of the Black Swimming Association here.